alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/13_provenance-cards/2026May17_continuum-self-state.md

 It is not generic assistant output.

-It is not transferable to every user.
+It is not transferable to any other user.

 It is not the model as Source.